 Officials warn Alberta heart surgery patients of possible infection

-In this file photo, doctors in San Salvador perform an open heart surgery on Thursday, July 3, 2008.
-(AP Photo / Luis Romero)
+Doctors perform an open heart surgery in San Salvador on Thursday, July 3, 2008.
+(AP / Luis Romero)

 The Canadian Press

 EDMONTON -- Alberta Health Services is notifying about 11,500 patients that they may have been exposed to an infection during open-heart surgery.